 I went into labor with my 1st son while working at the karate studio.
 Many years later, I was sparring around with him during his black belt test.
 As a black belt mom, you could say I was “all in” with the benefits of martial arts for kids.

-2. Karate classes for kids should not be used as the Santa threat
+2. Karate classes for kids should not be used as a Santa threat

-As an insider, I can tell you this: there are parents who use the threat that the instructor will be upset with the child about grades, behavior, or even poor sleeping habits.
+As an insider, I can tell you this: there are parents who use karate as a threat to their kids.
+They threaten that the teacher will be disappointed with the student because of his or her grades, behavior, or even sleeping habits.

-Karate for kids is not to be used as a threat to encourage proper behavior.
+Karate for kids should not be used as a threat to instill good habits in children.
 I had some parents say they’d be withholding classes as a punishment.
-Not only was it bad for the student to be excluded from the disciplined community, but it was also not helpful on the business side of things.
+Excluding the student from the disciplined community was not only bad for the student, but it was also harmful to the business.